brendon/positioning/README.md

 To assign a specific position when creating or updating a record you can simply declare a specific value for the database column tracking the position of records (by default this is `position`).
 The valid options for this column are:

 * A specific integer value.
-Values are automatically clamped to between `1` and the next available position at the end of the list.
+Values are automatically clamped to between `1` and the next available position at the end of the list (inclusive).
 You should use explicit position values as a last resort, instead you can use:
 * `:first` places the record at the start of the list.
 * `:last` places the record at the end of the list.
 * `nil` also places the record at the end of the list.